K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![2-1-0-9]

-Enter ID and PW to login.
+Enter ID and PW to log in.

 ### <div id='7'></div>  2.2.
 API Search
 Access the data portal to search for API services.
 Check the Open API service of the data portal.